Amy Winehouse: 2002–2005: Career beginnings and Frank

-Winehouse was signed to Simon Fuller's 19 Management in 2002 and was paid £250 a week against future earnings.
+Winehouse was signed to Simon Fuller's 19 Management in 2002 and was initially paid £250 a week against future earnings.
 While being developed by the management company, Winehouse was kept as a recording industry secret, although she was a regular jazz standards singer at the Cobden Club.
-Her future A&R representative at Island, Darcus Beese, heard of her by accident when the manager of the Lewinson Brothers showed him some productions of his clients, which featured Winehouse as key vocalist.
+Her future A&R representative at Island, Darcus Beese, heard of her by chance when the manager of the Lewinson Brothers showed him some productions of his clients, which featured Winehouse as key vocalist.
 When he asked who the singer was, the manager told him he was not allowed to say.
 Having decided that he wanted to sign her, it took several months of asking around for Beese to eventually discover who the singer was.
-However, Winehouse had already recorded a number of songs and signed a publishing deal with EMI by this time.
-Incidentally, she formed a working relationship with producer Salaam Remi through these record publishers.
+However, by that time Winehouse had already recorded a number of songs, signed a publishing deal with EMI, and formed a working relationship with producer Salaam Remi.

-Beese introduced Winehouse to his boss, Nick Gatfield; the Island head shared his enthusiasm in signing the young artist.
-Winehouse was signed to Island, as rival interest in her had started to build with representatives of EMI and Virgin starting to make moves.
-Beese told HitQuarters that he felt the excitement over an artist who was an atypical pop star for the time was due to a backlash against reality TV music shows, which included audiences starved for fresh, genuine young talent.
+Beese introduced Winehouse to his boss, Island head Nick Gatfield, who shared his enthusiasm in signing the young artist.
+Winehouse was signed to Island while rival interest in her had started to build with representatives of EMI and Virgin Records starting to make moves.
+Beese told HitQuarters that he felt the excitement over an artist who was an atypical pop star for the time was due to a backlash against reality TV music shows, whose audiences starved for fresh, genuine young talent.

 Winehouse's debut album, Frank, was released on 20 October 2003.
-Produced mainly by Salaam Remi, many songs were influenced by jazz and, apart from two covers, Winehouse co-wrote every song.
-The album received critical acclaim with compliments given to the "cool, critical gaze" in its lyrics.
+Produced mainly by Salaam Remi, many of the songs were influenced by jazz and, apart from two covers, Winehouse co-wrote every song.
+The album received wide critical acclaim with compliments given to the "cool, critical gaze" in its lyrics.
 Winehouse's voice was compared with those of Sarah Vaughan and Macy Gray, among others.